Nat-Ness/etl-pipeline/README.md

 ### Instructions on how to execute the code

-How to run?
-To run the code main.py successfully follow the steps below:
+To run the code main.py follow the steps below:
 1) Be sure to have Python3+
 2) Clone the repository, and go to the week19 folder

 git clone https://github.com/nat-ness/etl_pipeline.git

 3)Install the necessary libraries which are listed in requirements.txt with using codes:

 pip3 install -r requirements.txt

-4) Copy the variable from the .env.copy file to .env and fill out the environment variables.
+4)Copy the variable from the .env.copy file to .env and fill out the environment variables.

 5) Run the main.py script